Tiered dues was recently a topic of conversation in our Chamber Professionals Group on Facebook.

 Tiered dues must be done correctly.
 This isn’t the sort of project where it’s best to learn on the job.
 Get advice.
 Consult an expert.

-Here is an hour long interview with Kyle Sexton on Tiered Dues implementation from a recent Chamber Focus Show episode.Connect with Frank...
+Here is an hour long interview with Kyle Sexton on Tiered Dues implementation from a recent Chamber Focus Show episode.Get connected to Frank...